 Renting from a local provider is much cheaper than from one of the big international companies (Hertz, Avis, Enterprise).
 It is about ½ the price.

-We paid the equivalent of about 15 euros a day for our car rentals and we rented three different places, Antalya, Cappadocia and Izmir.
+We paid the equivalent of about 15 euros a day for our car rentals and we rented cars in three different places, Antalya, Cappadocia and Izmir.